 I’m going to use my house as an example.
 The original owners of the home selected such bold paint colors and used them so broadly, it almost becomes less of a focal point and more of an overall mood for the room.
 So we decided to bring in furniture choices that could stand up against such a heavy-handed use of bold hues.

-In our peach room, we selected a pattern with pinks, blues, and greens to provide visual interest, then added neutral pieces of furniture in different textures (weaved cotton and velvet) to ground the palette and provide areas of rest.
-In the yellow room, we brought in navy blue velvet chairs and bright magenta florals to help ground the incredible vibrant shade of yellow.
+In our peach room, we selected a pattern with pinks, blues, and greens to provide visual interest, then added neutral pieces of furniture in different textures (woven cotton and velvet) to ground the palette and provide areas of rest.
+In the yellow room, we brought in navy blue velvet chairs and bright magenta florals to help ground the incredibly vibrant shade of yellow.

 Bold colors need bold accents, but when they contrast—like peach and green or yellow and navy—you’re going to need to balance out the proportions without creating a situation where the bold colors are going to clash.
 Getting color proportions right is where the art of interior design really shines.